 17. Prevention and education function

-(1) The Commission has a function (the “prevention and education function”) of helping to prevent misconduct.
+(1) The Commission has a function (the prevention and education function) of helping to prevent misconduct.

 (2) Without limiting the ways the Commission may perform the prevention and education function, the Commission performs that function by —